 These Colors Can Increase the Perceived Value of a House and the Sale Price

-If you look at the above statistics, you will find that they don’t have much value in determining the question of which exterior color makes a house sell the fastest.
+If you look at the above statistics, you will find that they don’t have much value in determining which exterior color makes a house sell the fastest.

-They are saying that colors are in most demand with remodeling companies, and, again, their clients are not the buyers but the sellers.
+They say that colors are in most demand with remodeling companies, and, again, their clients are not the buyers but the sellers.

 So, we need to find some better statistics.

 Better indicators would be first, which colors manage to sell a house for more and which exterior colors like potential buyers best.

 The first indicator is rather indirect because we assume that when a house can sell for more because of its color, it increases the perceived value for a potential buyer.

 And when the perceived value can be increased, it is safe to assume that the house likely will have a shorter than average time on the market and that the respective color is more popular with potential buyers.

 At least for the interior, Zillow did a paint color analysis by analyzing more than 135,000 property listing photos of properties sold between January 2010 and 2018.